 The Bushido has long been a GearLab favorite because of its sensitivity.
 This is the shoe we choose when we know we need to be on top of our running game.
 The trail feedback that the Bushido provides allows your body to adapt and adjust, even at high speeds.
 With an average 7 mm drop, the new Bushido III still creates strong stability by locking your heel firmly in place and encouraging adjustments with each stride.

-Runners who need a single trail shoe for every trail run should check out the latest iteration of the Bushido.
+Runners who need a single trail shoe for all manners of trail running conditions should seriously consider the Bushido III.
 With traction capable of stomping brakes on slick spring snow and an upper breathable enough for warm summer days, the Bushido is comfortable in all seasons.
 The midsole is springy enough to run powerfully fast, but the protection allows for serious explorations.
 Instead of purchasing multiple pairs of shoes for different trail excursions, the Bushido can be your one-stop shop for all exciting adventures.

 The Bushido is on the heavier side, which is standard when we consider how much protection it offers.
 Even still, runners who are looking for the lightest and most responsive shoe will find the 9.11 ounces of the Bushido to be cumbersome.
 If you want a single burly shoe that is primed to handle anything you throw at it, the Bushido III comes with our most enthusiastic recommendations.